thesp0nge/armoredcode.github.io/_posts/2013-03-12-creating-awereness-on-an-hostile-environment.markdown

   impositions
 * meet developers and train them about secure coding and about new attacks

 It's impossible to complete this task without any programming background.

-{% blockquote %}
-You can't make code reviews or saying what's wrong in other people code unless you wrote code yourself as well.
-Every application security specialist must write code and have worked with strict deadlines in order to understand how to talk to developers.
+> You can't make code reviews or saying what's wrong in other people code unless
+> you wrote code yourself as well.
+Every application security specialist must
+> write code and have worked with strict deadlines in order to understand how to
-{% endblockquote %}
+> talk to developers.

 Look at this very basic C snippet of code.